Wold-type decomposition for doubly twisted left-invertible covariant representations: Introduction

 Popescu \cite{PG23} studied \(k\)-tuples of doubly twisted (\(U\)-commuting) row isometries, where \(U\) is a family of commuting unitary operators, and established a Wold-type decomposition.
 Recently, in \cite{SS26} Wold-type decomposition and as an application unitary extension for twisted isometric covariant representation associated with product system were studied by Solel and Suryawanshi.
 The present paper considers covariant representations on product systems that are left-invertible, and which satisfy doubly twisted commutation relations.

-In this paper, in Section \ref{secnr}, we obtain Wold-type decomposition for a near-isometric covariant representation of a $C^*$-correspondence.
-In Section \ref{Secdc}, we study doubly twisted left-invertible covariant representations and obtain some basic results.
-In Section \ref{secwd}, Wold-type decomposition for several doubly twisted left-invertible representations of a product system is proved.
+In this paper, in Section \ref{secnr}, we obtained Wold-type decomposition for a near-isometric covariant representation of a $C^*$-correspondence.
+In Section \ref{Secdc}, we studied doubly twisted left-invertible covariant representations and obtained some basic results.
+In Section \ref{secwd}, Wold-type decomposition for several doubly twisted left-invertible representations of a product system is proved and our approach for the decomposition is based on a unified approach for doubly commuting left-invertible operators given recently in \cite{NZ25}.